configcat/docs/website/docs/sdk-reference/dart.md

 ## HttpClient

-The ConfigCat SDK internally uses a <a href="https://github.com/flutterchina/dio" target="_blank">Dio HTTP client</a> instance to download the latest config.json over HTTP.
+The ConfigCat SDK internally uses a <a href="https://github.com/flutterchina/dio" target="_blank">Dio HTTP client</a> instance to download the latest config JSON over HTTP.
 You have the option to customize the internal HTTP client.

 ### HTTP Timeout